sandstranger/Underworld-Exporter-Android/README.md

 Release Attack - Release right mouse key.

+## Gyroscope support
+This port also supports gyroscope for camera rotation.

 ## Building

 To get an APK file, clone this repository, open the `Underworld-Exporter-Android` directory in Unity 6000.0.29f1 and run the project.